-Discover your true potential and explore incredible new career prospects with Oxford Home Study College.
+Discover your true potential and explore incredible new career prospects, with Oxford Home Study Centre.

 Forensic accounting refers to a strategic approach whereby financial data and non-financial information are gathered, monitored, studied and analysed for fraud-prevention purposes.
 While the standard accountant focuses on balancing books and maintaining records, the forensic accountant intensively investigates financial activity for evidence of misconduct.